 It is entirely possible to be contented running loops—while taking in the amazing sights of those iconic Supertrees, beautiful lakes and magnificent art sculptures—within Singapore's most iconic garden, but we'd recommend venturing out a little to make it even more worthwhile.
 Head past Satay by the Bay (it's a great pitstop) down to the stunning Marina Barrage, jog over the dam, and you'll arrive at Gardens by the Bay East.
 Unknown to many, this vast park is less crowded and makes for a great running grounds.
 If you make it to the Northern end of this area, it links to the Kallang Riverside Park (see below), that's great for extending your excursion even more.

-Nature and history is wrapped into one along this 10.5km running track spanning from the old Tanjong Pagar Railway Station and ending at the old Bukit Timah Rail Station.
+Nature and history is wrapped into one along this 10.5km running and cycling track spanning from the old Tanjong Pagar Railway Station and ending at the old Bukit Timah Rail Station.
 The scenic and unique trail will have you running on grass, gravel and clay through Bukit Merah, Clementi, Holland Village and Buona Vista.
 Unfortunately, the southern stretch (at Tanjong Pagar) is now closed till 2025, but the northern stretch starting at Bukit Timah will remain open.
-This flat trail is good for a jog (be careful of uneven surfaces though!), or if you just want to take a walk amidst the lush greenery with little traffic.
+This flat trail is good for biking and jogging (be careful of uneven surfaces though!), or if you just want to take a walk amidst the lush greenery with little traffic.

 Not many people are aware of this, but the footpaths along Kallang River make for great running routes—you'll pass landmarks like the Singapore Flyer and the F1 Pit Building on one side of the river, and the Singapore Sports Hub and private estates of Tanjong Rhu on the other.
 Plus, you'll get to see plenty of dragonboats and kayaks out on the water, especially on weekends.